asrenninger/philamonitor/documentation/exploration.md

 throughout the city changed.
 With this shock to human mobility came one to business activity, as many areas saw reliable patrons forced to stay home—especially during the shelter-in-place order which began in March and continued into May.
+In order to understand the consequences of these changes for business viability, we use mobile phone data to explore the changing nature commercial demand in Philadelphia.
 This analysis will focus primarily on night life—the restaurants and bars that both provide jobs and support vibrant streets—but we also monitor certain bellwether industries, like those with office work, that doubtless provide a foundation for such night life.

-With the goal of understanding the time-space patterns of resident movement in Philadelphia, the following section presents mobile phone data from SafeGraph, a provider of such records.
+With the goal of understanding the time-space patterns of resident movement in Philadelphia, the following section presents data from SafeGraph, a provider of such records.
 Note that SafeGraph monitors a representative sample (30%) of the population across the country, so the values shown below are not the true number of visits or journeys, but a slice; that said, we can reduce noise through various aggregations and by tracking trends, which are naturally indexed to population of devices rather than the population as a whole.
 We use definitions specified in the following infographic: the number of **visitors** is the count of devices flowing to a point of interest—be it from a given Census Block Group or total—while a **connection** is an origin-destination line between a Census Block Group and a point of interest, regardless of its weight.
 We use both here to determine how many people are moving about the city and from where to where, which calls to how integrated the city is during the pandemic.
 If one neighborhood is driving business along a corridor or at a veneue, it may obscure the fact that diversity of clientele—captured in the number of unique neighborhoods sending visitors there—is falling.

 ![](https://raw.githubusercontent.com/asrenninger/philamonitor/master/viz/infographic.gif)